 The dental crowns can either be fixed or removable.
 For the fixed crowns, the dentist screws or cements them in place.

 Generally, implants are not insurance covered.
 But, you may get coverage under your medical plan depending on your insurance plan or cause of tooth loss.

-Visit Dimaggio Dental for more information on dental implants, the techniques used, and what to expect.
+Visit Dimaggio Dental for more information on Dental Implants near you, the techniques used, and what to expect.